vsoch/codestats/README.md

 ### TODO

- - save output to json
  - allow for custom config to specify metrics/stats desired
- - allow to provide GitHub token for use
  - need way to also customize rendering of stats - should go handle the UI generation?
  - should there be a common format for a stat, beyond hard coding?
 E.g., most seem like checking if something exists - this could be YAML